aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

 Gets the order in which page fields are added to the PivotTable report's layout.
-[PrintOrderType](../../com.aspose.cells/printordertype).
+See [PrintOrderType](../../com.aspose.cells/printordertype).

 **Returns:**
 int